AvaAvarai/Java_Tabular_Vis_Toolkit/README.md

 3. Class Column:
    - A column representing the class or category of each data point is expected.
+   - This column can appear in any position.
-   - This column should be titled "class" (case-insensitive, so "Class" or "CLASS" are also acceptable).
+   - Should be titled 'class' (case-insensitive, so 'Class' or 'CLASS' are also acceptable).
    - The class column is used for color-coding and shape assignment in various visualizations.

 4. Header Row: